Burton K. Wheeler

 Wheeler lost reelection in 1946 and retired to private practice in Washington, D.C.
-His legacy is controversial.
-Wheeler's support of the America First Committee has been characterized as antisemitic, though some biographers argue that these accusations were promoted by his political opponents.
-Wheeler himself rejected the accusations during his lifetime.

 Early life

 Wheeler was born in Hudson, Massachusetts, to Mary Elizabeth Rice (née Tyler) and Asa Leonard Wheeler.
 He grew up in Massachusetts, attending the public schools.
 He first worked as a stenographer in Boston.

 He traveled west to attend University of Michigan Law School, where he graduated in 1905.
 He initially intended to settle in Seattle, but after getting off the train in Butte, Montana, he lost his belongings in a poker game.
 The new attorney settled there and began practicing law.

 Political career

 1910s

 Wheeler was elected as a Montana state legislator in 1910, and in that position, he gained a reputation as a champion of labor against the Anaconda Copper Mining Company that dominated the state's economy and politics.
 He was appointed as a United States Attorney.
 During his tenure, he refused to prosecute alleged sedition cases during World War I, arguing that to do so would violate free speech.
 His refusal is significant as Montana was a stronghold of the Industrial Workers of the World.
 In other parts of the country, IWW membership was suppressed under the Sedition Act.
 Wheeler's defense of free speech was seen as unpatriotic if not treasonous by conservatives.
 He further riled conservatives when he served as defense attorney for William F. Dunne, a socialist newspaper editor who was accused of sedition.
 Wheeler's actions made him unpopular in the pro–World War I political climate, and he was forced to resign his office as a U.S. attorney in October 1918.